Estate Planning and Probate Paralegal

 The law has yet to define a paralegal’s educational requites.
 Without a mandate, education is left to a student’s own discretion.
 Many students realize that they will need to have a formal education in order to gain employment.
 As such, students will seek certification as a paralegal.
 Some will opt for a full degree program in law such as an associate’s or bachelor’s in paralegal studies.

 The courses are designed to prepare the paralegal to become a valuable asset to the employing law firm.
 They will take classes teaching general legal subjects as well as courses that are specific to estate planning and probate.
 If a paralegal knows they want to work in a firm that specializes in estate planning and probate, they will have the opportunity to study in this field during school.

 There are many different educational opportunities available to the student.
 Some may choose a traditional college, while others will take advantage of the Internet and go to school online.
 Both options will also require the student to partake in some form of internship or field study.
 This will not only bolster a student’s knowledge, it will also give them practical hands-on experience.

 Salary and Career Outlook

-The salary for an entry-level estate and probate paralegal may be between $40,000 and $50,000 a year.
+The salary for an entry-level estate and probate paralegal may be between $37,690 and $46,850 a year, according to the U.S. Bureau of Labor Statistics.
 There is plenty of room for advancement in this career.
-Indeed.com records the top salaries between $80,000 and $110,000.
+The BLS records the top salaries between $75,560 and $94,960.
 With many employers, extra perks are also part of the complete employment package, including vacation, sick pay, and bonuses.
 The outlook for jobs as a paralegal remains steady over the next several years as stated by the Bureau of Labor Statistics.